Lord-Cinders/CGarColl/readme.md

 // returns 0 if the node is successfully added otherwise 1. int ObjInsertIntoDb(ObjectDbList * list, ObjectDbnode * node);

-// searchs the table for an object pointer and returns the pointer if found otherwise NULL ObjectDbnode * ObjectLookUp(ObjectDbList * list, void * ptr);
+// searches the table for an object pointer and returns the pointer if found otherwise, NULL ObjectDbnode * ObjectLookUp(ObjectDbList * list, void * ptr);
 ````

-To detect Memory Leaks, The library provides the function `MLDRun(ObjectDbList * list)`, which detects and reports leaked objects inside memory.
+To detect Memory Leaks, The Library provides the function `MLDRun(ObjectDbList * list)`, which detects and reports leaked objects inside the memory.

 For example, consider
 ````